Federal Direct Loans

 Types of loans available

-There are 3 types of loan available to students through the Federal program.
-These are the Direct Subsidised, Direct Unsubsidzed and Direct PLUS loans.
+There are 2 types of loan available to students through the Federal program at The Bristol Old Vic Theatre School.
+These are the Direct Unsubsidzed and Direct PLUS loans.
 If you are a Graduate you can apply for a PLUS loan in your own right.
 The maximum you can borrow through the schemes is the estimated cost of attendance.

 The sum of your Federal and any private loans cannot exceed the Cost of Attendance so you should think carefully, should you decide to take out both.